MicrosoftDocs/windows-powershell-docs/docset/windows/storage/Format-Volume.md

 ## NOTES

-If you run this cmdlet on Failover Cluster it will run on all volumes of the cluster.
+Be careful, if using this cmdlet on a Windows Cluster, it would format all drives returned by the **Get-Volume** cmdlet.

 ## RELATED LINKS